-Craig Anderson and his colleagues have studied this topic extensively and concluded that when children play violent video games, it increases their physiological arousal-for example, resulting in higher systolic blood pressure and aggressive cognitions.
+Craig Anderson and his colleagues have studied this topic extensively.
+They conclude that when children play violent video games, the activity increases their physiological arousal, including raising systolic blood pressure and intensifying aggressive cognitions.
 Children who play regularly are more likely to be socially maladjusted and express aggressive emotions and behavior, including aggressive play with objects and with peers.
-As a result of these social stigmas, the child may experience intense frustration.84 Playing violent video games seems to affect children in at least five ways:
+As a result of these social stigmas, the child may experience intense frustration in the real world.84 Playing violent video games seems to affect children in at least five ways:

-- 1. Identification with an aggressor increases imitation.
+- Identification with an aggressor increases imitation.
 In these games, children must take on the role of an aggressive character.
 Children most often take on this role in "first-person shooter" games, where players "see" what their character would see if they were inside the video game themselves.
-These games force children to identify with a violent character, which may increase the likelihood that they will imitate these aggressive acts in the future. - 2.
-Active participation increases learning.
+These games force children to identify with a violent character, which may increase the likelihood of their imitating aggressive acts in the future. - Active participation increases learning.
 When children are enthusiastically involved in an activity, they learn more than when they are passively drawn in (e.g., watching television).
-By their very nature, violent video games force children to engage in committing violent acts. - 3.
-Practicing an entire behavioral sequence is more effective than practicing only a portion of it.
-There are many steps when learning how to complete a task successfully.
-To be successful in a violent video game, the child must decide to kill someone; choose the weapon to use; decide how to attain the weapon; if the weapon is a gun, figure out how to attain ammunition and load the weapon; stalk the victim; aim the weapon; and ultimately use the weapon.
+By their nature, violent video games force children to engage in committing violent acts. - Practicing an entire behavioral sequence is more effective than practicing only a portion of it.
+There are many steps when one is learning how to complete a task successfully.
+To be successful in a violent video game, the child must complete the following steps: decide whether to kill someone; choose the weapon to use; decide how to obtain the weapon; if the weapon is a gun, figure out how to obtain ammunition and load the weapon; stalk the victim; aim the weapon; and ultimately use the weapon.
 In these games, children continuously repeat these steps.
-This sequence of events teaches some children the technique(s) for attempting to commit crime. - 4.
-Violence is continuous.
+Over time, this sequence of events teaches some children the technique(s) for attempting to commit crime. - Violence is continuous.
 The impact of violence on children is greater when the violence is unrelieved and uninterrupted.
-In video games, the violence is reoccurring.
-Children must constantly be on alert for hostile enemies and then select and execute aggressive behaviors. - 5.
-Repetition increases learning.
-The most effective way to learn any behavior is to repeat it ("Practice makes perfect").
+In video games, the violence is recurring.
+Children must constantly be on alert for hostile enemies and then select and execute aggressive behaviors. - Repetition increases learning.
+The most effective way to learn any behavior is to repeat it (i.e., "practice makes perfect").
 If you want to learn a new telephone number, you should constantly repeat it to yourself to place the number in your memory.
-Some children play video games many hours of the day, during which they repeat violent acts again and again.
+Some children play video games for many hours each day; thus they repeat the game-based violent acts again and again.
 Doing so increases the likelihood that children will learn violence from the games-with some of what they learn potentially becoming habitual to the point of being automatic.